mascaldotfr/CoRT/README.md

 some outdated mechanics.

-This is a (simpler) knockoff of the regnumsentinel website trainer, this one will be alive as long as GitHub exists and is free software.
-On top of that, there are countdown pages for bosses, BZ and WZ statuses, and statistics.
+This is a (simpler) knockoff of the regnumsentinel website trainer, this one will be alive as long as GitHub exists and is open source software.
+On top of that, there are countdown pages for bosses and BZ, WZ status and statistics.

 The website just requires a webserver serving static files to run, everything is run client side, with the exception of the WZ status and statistics (see the